tristanisham/f0/README.md

 ## Contributing

 I **NEED** tests.
-The problem with this algorithm is that I need large sets of comparable elements to test CVM on.
+The problem with this algorithm is that I need large sets of comparable elements to test f0 on.
 Currently (below v1), there is no guarentee the algorithm will work correctly.
 After we've developed a large and robust test suite and can establish the algorithm is behaving as expected, this library will be promoted to v1 and maintained.